by Carolyn Thomas ♥ @HeartSisters

 Then Self learned of a woman named Charlotte Haley, who was already doing a peach-colored ribbon for breast cancer awareness.
-Charlotte, who was the granddaughter, sister, and mother of women who had battled breast cancer, had been hand-making her peach-colored loops in her dining room.
+Charlotte, who was the granddaughter, sister, and mother of women who had been diagnosed with breast cancer, had been hand-making her peach-colored loops at her dining room table.
 Each set of five peach ribbons came with a card saying:

 “The National Cancer Institute’s annual budget is $1.8 billion, yet only 5% goes for cancer prevention.
 Help us wake up our legislators by wearing this ribbon.”

 Charlotte was strictly grassroots, handing out thousands of her cards at her local stores and writing to prominent women.
 Her message spread entirely by word of mouth.

 Then Self magazine from Manhattan called.
 They told Charlotte: “‘We want to go in with you on this and we’ll give you national attention.”
 But spunky Charlotte surprised the big city editors, according to Self’s editor-in chief Alexandra Penney at the time:

 “She wanted nothing to do with us – said we were too commercial.”